Experiences as an English teacher in South Korea

 Teaching English in South Korea is a popular activity for recent graduates and it’s how a lot of English teachers we know started out.
 Following our blog of real experiences of English teachers in China, we put together real experiences from several others who have taught, or are teaching English in South Korea.

-They tell us about the city they live in, the job they have and how they got the job.
+They tell us all about their experiences as an English teacher in South Korea, including the city they live in, the job they have and how they got the job.
 While we don’t usually suggest using a recruiter to find a TEFL job, South Korea is one country where it does help, so they tell us those they recommend.

 I taught English to 3-6 year olds in a kindergarten in the Gwanagu area of Seoul.
 I lived really close to my school, which was awesome.
 I could literally walk to work everyday.
 There was also a movie theatre and some nice restaurants in the area.
 This area is also a centralized area in Seoul, so I could pretty much get anywhere I wanted to go.

-Teaching English in Seoul was a great way to truly experience a culture and explore a country totally.
+My experience as an English teacher in Seoul was a great way to truly experience a culture and explore a country totally.
 I got to experience the values of the people as well as important holidays that represent the history and beliefs behind the society as a whole.
 The bad part was that I was placed in a school where they did not pay me on time and actually tried to get away with not paying me.

 I used a recruiting agency called Boston English Teachers.
 They placed me with the school and setup the interview.
 I think recruiters can be great, but you really need to do your research and make sure that you are placed with a quality school, because the quality of your job can really impact your entire experience living abroad.